willstepp/writings/sanctum-kthadras/sk.notes.md

 * Before you get any deeper, be sure this is what you want.

 * The trials have him hurt things, starting small.

+* He is threatened to do the trial, ending with the words of entrance.

+* Could there be a parallel in the trials and abigail’s deteriorating spirit?

+* They both snap at a woman in a queue.
+He snaps at a woman.
+She snaps at a man.

+* The trials happen via a smartphone that is left in a park under a statue.
+Remember the number 3365.
+ The phone is locked with that code.
+On the phone is a text message,

+You will get the book once you complete the trials.
+Reply OK if you understand.
+OK
+Do not give this phone to authorities.
+We will know.
+We know who you are.
+(receives drivers license photo of Will, his address) Reply OK if you understand
+OK
+Do not give this phone to authorities.
+We will know.
+We know who they are.
+(receives drivers license photo of his family and their address) Reply OK if you understand
+OK
+This phone has a camera.
+Record video as proof.
+Send video to complete stage.
+Reply OK if you understand.
+OK

+1/10 - Make a stranger uncomfortable
+2/10 - Mock a stranger
+3/10 - Steal food from a stranger
+4/10 - Make a stranger lose their job (prove by stealing) 5/10 - Make a stranger lose their home (prove by violating some rule of lease) 6/10 - Make a stranger lose their spouse (plant evidence of affair) 7/10 - Make a stranger lose their children (plant evidence of child pornography, planned murder of family) 8/10 - Make a stranger beg for their life (mug them with knife) 9/10 - Talk a stranger into suicide (prove by a phone call from suicide hotline)

+* By unlocking this phone you have begun the initiation.
+Reply OK if you understand.

+* Read and understand.

+* The horror needs to be universal, hers 'How thin the walls that sheltered me...', his is believing he is impartial to the suffering in the world, but turning out not to be.

+* Need to make sure you establish why Abigail keeps writing the journal, in a plausible way.

+* Make sure the dates of the journal line up with the timeline of Will's narrative, time of year, weather.

+* Second chapter picks up back at home, feeling good about his first day, describe new apt, walk down the street for dinner, slowly turn to computer, what he discovers about Abigail.
+Sees an email about having to be out from a death in the family.
+Looks up her profile on intranet, has photo, birthday, hobbies, contact information including phone, address.
+Finds photo album of her with her mother on a cruise.
+That turns his thoughts to his own family and friends, with whom he is now estranged.
+End with him feeling deeply, deeply alone.
+Third Chapter: A week passed...

+* Second chapter needs a narrative draw, maybe getting the reminder to write in journal.
+By the third chapter he’s still receiving the notification, every other day.
+But still hasn’t found it, which leads into his drive by her house.

+* And then he emerged momentarily from the thoughts stirring in his brain and looked around in the dark, in bed, in the bedroom, in the apartment, in the city, and in the perfect stillness of three in the morning he realized he was and had been deeply, deeply alone.

+* It’s very important for Abigails scenes to flow from one another instead of being episodic, so that you can trace everything back, so that it’s all related.

+### Writing

+* You have to believe in the story as a reality.
+You have to believe in your own ability to create it.
+Hold nothing back out of fear.
+Believe!

+* Be suggestive, not pornographic in detailing both sex and violence.

+* Only use description to describe the environment, people, atmosphere, not to project metaphors or other ideas you have.
+Keep it about the reality of story’s world.
+In other words don’t write like the previous reply (He rounds a hill and sees the skyline of the city spread before him, half a million lights coalesced into a glow...).
+This is important if you want readers to feel the uncanny when it comes.

+* Bukowski does a great thing in his books.
+His chapters have an ability to resonate outside their boundaries.
+You feel you're getting only a slice of a larger story.

+* Evoke the nominus. *numinous.

+* Trust the reader to fill in the gaps.
+Make them participate in the storytelling!

+* Samuel Delaney on what makes a believable character: purposeful, habitual, and gratuitous actions

 ### Abigail